A–Z of fruit and vegetables

 While some radishes are small and red, others are large, white and shaped like carrots.
 Some of the red ones have pretty names like Cherry Belle and Scarlet Globe.
 Radishes give salad a real ZING!
 They have a peppery taste and are really crunchy.

 Anyone for tennis?
 Followed by strawberries of course.
 Around 25,000kg of strawberries are eaten at the famous Wimbledon tennis tournament each year.
 The strawberry is actually a member of the rose family!
 They are the only fruit to have their seeds on the outside – one strawberry can have as many as 200 seeds.
-Grow your own strawberries!

 The long debate – is it a fruit or a vegetable?
 Answer – it’s definitely a fruit and that’s because it has seeds and grows from the flower of a plant.
 Take your pick from well-known cherry, beef or plum tomatoes, but keep a lookout for exciting Caspian Pink, Big Mama and Sunrise Bumble Bee varieties.
 Pop some small, sweet tomatoes in salads or lunchboxes as a tasty snack.
 Tomatoes are easy to grow in a pot in the garden or on a windowsill, too.

 An ugli fruit is a cross between a grapefruit and a mandarin.
-It is about the size of a grapefruit but it tastes a bit sweeter and has a wrinkly skin that peels easily.
+It's about the size of a grapefruit but tastes a bit sweeter and has a wrinkly skin that peels easily.
 This fruit comes from Jamaica and is also grown in the US.
 Despite its name, it's not that ugly although it can look strange because its yellowy-green skin is thick, rough and puffy, and sometimes a bit blotchy.

 Plums come in all sorts of colours but Victoria plums are dark red.
 They are grown in England and are sweet when eaten raw or can be cooked in tarts and crumbles.